okmtz/cat-image-recognition-program/README.md

 cat-image-recognition-program
 ---
 ## caution
-because of its file size I can't push train_data.binaryfile and test_data.binaryfile, so even if you clone these it's not work.
+because of its file size I can't push train_data.binaryfile and test_data.binaryfile, so even if you clone these, these would not work.

 ## about files
 cat_CNN_model.json is model fiel.